TeachingOverview

 I have taught over 500 students in BIOL 3204 since I joined the Department in Spring 2024.
 I have gotten to know some exceptionally talented students at OSU over this time, and student feedback on the course has been overwhelmingly positive.
 I find students tend to appreciate the structured approach of the class, the interactive nature of the lecture, and the emphasis on understanding rather than memorization.
 The most rewarding feedback is from students who find that the course has helped them develop thier independent and critical thinking skills and a deeper appreciation for physiology as a discipline.

-Cumulative Total Student Survey of Instruction (Course Evaluations)
+Cumulative Total Student Survey of Instruction (from over 500 students' course evaluations)

 Overall Score = 4.47/5